 Read MoreRecombinant proteins are coded by the manipulated gene of interest, with the recombinant protein generation specific to the protein expression.
 The recombinant gene combines the new genes with different gene segments of other species.
 Recombinant protein can be produced in large amounts[…]

 Read MoreTumor necrosis factor α (TNFα) is a pyrogen cytokine released from immune cells in the acute phase of inflammation and infection.
 TNF-alpha shows approximately 30% homology with TNF-beta.
 TNF-alpha plays an important role in the regulation of immune cells.
-TNF-alpha has many biological[…]
+TNF-alpha has many[…]

-Read MoreWhat are recombinant proteins?
+Read MoreWhat Are Recombinant Proteins?
 The proteins that are formed into a host by transfecting foreign genes into them are recombinant proteins.
 Recombinant proteins are the new combination of genes that makes up the DNA.
 Whilst recombinant proteins are made of the cloned[…]

 Read More